antoniocranga/antoniocranga/README.md

 #### Full-Stack Mobile Developer working remote from 🇷🇴

-- Building mobile applications from scratch in Flutter
+- Building mobile applications from scratch in Flutter and Swift
 - Specialized in design patterns and architecture

 Read about my experience as an Erasmus student in Madrid 🇪🇸 - [Medium](https://medium.com/@antoniocranga/my-experience-as-an-erasmus-student-in-madrid-3e50cba8782f)

-My latest article about MVC Design Pattern using Riverpod in Flutter - [Medium](https://medium.com/@antoniocranga/mvc-design-pattern-using-riverpod-in-flutter-717ffa822786)
+My latest article about MVVC Design Pattern using Riverpod in Flutter - [Medium](https://medium.com/@antoniocranga/mvvc-design-pattern-using-riverpod-in-flutter-717ffa822786)
 <!--
 **antoniocranga/antoniocranga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.